exhuma/raspicam/doc/scripting.rst

 *should* make testing easier.

-Note that configuration is handled via a config-file which controls site-specific configuration and is searched for by :py:mod:`config_resolver`.
+Note that configuration is handled via a config-file which controls site-specific configuration and is searched for by `config_resolver
-Have a look at ``app.ini.dist`` as well, which lives in the source repository for a template of the config file.
+<https://config-resolver.readthedocs.io/>`_ Have a look at ``app.ini.dist`` as
+well, which lives in the source repository for a template of the config file.

 Customized Pipeline